 Dame Lesley Max

 Sistema Aotearoa Trust

 There is a close musical working relationship with the orchestra players and students.
 A number of the tutors are also APO casual players and APO musicians often visit to perform or mentor students.
 This relationship with the APO provides numerous opportunities which bring the world of a professional musician to life for the children.
-Students/whanau are supported to attend mainstream concerts extending their experience of classical music, performance opportunities are provided including advance students playing ‘side by side’ in the orchestra and meeting international artists.
+Students & whānau are supported to attend concerts extending their experience of orchestral music, and performance opportunities are provided including advanced students playing ‘side by side’ with the orchestra and meeting international artists.

 For more information on the APO visit their website here.

-Sistema Aotearoa is based at Otara Music Arts Centre (renting space at this council facility) located within the heart of the Otara township.
-The programme operates there five nights a week 2.30 – 6pm in term time and full days in school holidays.
-OMAC is a music based community venue with performance spaces, sound lab and a recording studio that is open to community groups, choirs, schools, bands and individual musicians.
-As their major user for the past 5 years Sistema Aotearoa enjoys being part of the friendly and creative environment at the centre.
-OMAC hosts both local and international music talent from many performing genres (eg hip-hop, bands, Polynesian and Maori music) and Sistema Aotearoa is included in their concerts and events broadening the young peoples’ musical experiences.
-Associated with OMAC is a large open air performance stage in the Otara town centre where Sistema Aotearoa holds weekly ‘drop-in’ community pre-school music sessions and regular community concerts.
+Sistema Aotearoa is based at Ōtara Music Arts Centre in the heart of Ōtara.
+The programme rents space at this Auckland Council arts facility five nights a week 2.30 – 6pm in term time and full days in school holidays.
+OMAC is a music based community venue with performance spaces, sound lab and an industry-standard professional recording studio that is open to community groups, choirs, schools, bands and individual musicians.
+As their major user for the past 6 years, Sistema Aotearoa enjoys being part of the friendly and creative environment at the centre.
+OMAC hosts both local and international music talent from many performing genres (eg hip-hop, bands, Polynesian and Māori music) and Sistema Aotearoa is included in their concerts and events broadening the young peoples’ musical experiences.
+Associated with OMAC is a large open air performance stage in the Ōtara town centre where Sistema Aotearoa holds regular community concerts.